Installing the z/OS Build via Convenience Build (PAX file)

 zowe-V.v.p

-is a variable that indicates the name of the PAX file you downloaded.
-When extracting the Zowe convenience build, you must always include the-ppx
+Specifies the name of the PAX file you downloaded.
+When extracting the Zowe convenience build, ensure that you include the-ppx

-This command expands to a file structure similar to the following one:
+This command expands to a file structure similar to the following example:

 /bin